moby/moby/docs/sources/reference/builder.md

 > the intended command for the image.

 ## LABEL

     LABEL <key>=<value> <key>=<value> <key>=<value> ...

-The `LABEL` instruction allows you to add meta-data to the image your `Dockerfile` is building. `LABEL` is specified as name value pairs.
-This data can be retrieved using the `docker inspect` command
+The `LABEL` instruction adds metadata to an image.
+A `LABEL` is a key-value pair.
+To include spaces within a `LABEL` value, use quotes and blackslashes as you would in command-line parsing.

+    LABEL "com.example.vendor"="ACME Incorporated"

+An image can have more than one label.
+To specify multiple labels, separate each key-value pair by an EOL.

     LABEL com.example.label-without-value
     LABEL com.example.label-with-value="foo"
     LABEL version="1.0"
-    LABEL description="This my ACME image" vendor="ACME Products"

-As illustrated above, the `LABEL` instruction allows for multiple labels to be set at one time.
-Like command line parsing, quotes and backslashes can be used to include spaces within values.

-For example:

     LABEL description="This text illustrates \
     that label-values can span multiple lines."

+To view an image's labels, use the `docker inspect` command.

 ## EXPOSE